vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/product-validation.md

 Here is an example of a hypothesis, a test, and the validation criteria for a hypothetical video baby monitor app seeking to expand their market share.

-    _We believe that allowing parents to share clips of their children with friends from the video monitor will lead to a significant usage of the share feature and exposure to new potential customers. _
+"We believe that allowing parents to share clips of their children with friends from the video monitor will lead to a significant usage of the share feature and exposure to new potential customers."

-    _We will run an A/B test and deliver a Share feature to half of our “recording happy” user segment for 16 weeks. _
+"We will run an A/B test and deliver a Share feature to half of our “recording-happy” user segment for 16 weeks."

-    _We will know if we were successful if we see an average of one clip shared per household,  per week in the test group._
+"We will know if we were successful if we see an average of one clip shared per household,  per week in the test group."

 This is a relatively low-risk test that will give them a lot of confidence as to whether their customer will benefit from the proposed feature.